NicholasReis/Chatbot14/README.md

 ## package chatbot14
 Contains the two classes Bot and ChatBot which include the starter code that Nicholas has been working on.

 ## package sample
+Implemented by Heather.
+Refer to her for questions about it.

+Instead of using System.out.println() I created a class print to use instead.
+(Too lazy to use System.out.println())

+### chatty0 class
+Simple example of how to implement regex expressions.
+Exists for the sake of learning and understanding the chatty1 class.

+### chatty1 class
-Contains the class chatty that has the Eliza script implemented for the keyword remember - done by Heather
+Implements the Eliza script for the keyword remember

 Limitations of chatty class:
  * 1. can only write in lowercase - it doesn't parse uppercase yet.